Luxtripper Travel Editor

 Where to Twin: Combine Mozambique with Namibia if you're looking for safari adventures with your beach escape.

-The Anantara properties never fail to beautifully incorporate the natural surroundings and local cultures of each destination into their designs, and Anantara Bazaruto Island Resort and Spa certainly embodies the landscape of Bazaruto Island.
+The Anantara properties never fail to beautifully incorporate the natural surroundings and local cultures of each destination into their designs, and Anantara Bazaruto Island Resort certainly embodies the landscape of Bazaruto Island.
 Effortlessly blending a rustic beach aesthetic with a minimalist contemporary luxury, this elegant resort offers guests a secluded freedom away from the fast-pace of modern life.
 With beach villas offering private plunge pools and sumptuous spa treatments, you'll find that relaxation is never hard to come by during your stay.

 Known as the Jewel of Kedah, Langkawi is an archipelago of 99 islands in the Andaman Sea, its main (and largest) island home to virgin rainforest, untouched beaches and breathtaking views.
 For those dreaming of a tropical island escape, a stay on Langkawi is ideal for those who don't want to be limited to a resort, the availability of local restaurants ideal if you're looking to sample authentic Malaysian cuisine.